 Observerships for international doctors and students at the Medical University of Graz, Austria

-Please consider, that most of the departments have no free places left till end of September 2017!
-We strongly recommend applying for a later date.
+Please consider that most of the departments have no free places left till end of September 2017!
+Also October is nearly fully booked now and some departments do not have free places left till the end of 2017!
+Then we strongly recommend to apply for a later date.
 In any case, all applications have to be handed in as soon as you know the intended timeframe - but at least 4-6 months before your planned observership.

 According to the Academic Ranking of World Universities in Clinical Medicine and Pharmacy 2016, the Medical University of Graz is ranked among the TOP 200 (151-200) World Universities.

 It is the goal of the observership to give international medical graduates and medical students an insight into the Austrian medical system as well as to provide a clinical experience by observing our doctors.
 Depending on the different departments, the medical training will allow observers to experience new techniques and treatments, have discussions with responsible physicians and monitor surgeries and other invasive interventions.
 Participating in our observership program offers you the opportunity to get to know best-practice methods at a high medical level.
 Participants are not permitted to actively be involved in patient care will have the status of observers.
 Some departments also offer specialty observerships which allow you to get an intensive observership experience and be trained in special techniques.

 The observership takes place at the university hospital “LKH Universitätsklinikum Graz” (1.500 beds; around 410.000 outpatients and around 82.000 inpatients each year) at the Medical University of Graz in Austria.